kstenerud/concise-encoding/ce-structure.md

 #### Ordering

 If a container is ordered, the order in which objects are placed in the container matters.
-Ordered containers that contain equivalent objects but in a different order are NOT equivalent.
+Ordered containers that contain [equivalent](#equivalence) objects but in a different order are NOT [equivalent](#equivalence).

 #### Duplicates

-For list-like containers, a duplicate means any object that is equivalent to another object already present in the list.
+For list-like containers, a duplicate means any object that is [equivalent](#equivalence) to another object already present in the list.

-For map-like containers, a duplicate means any key-value pair whose key is equivalent to another key already present in the map, regardless of what the key's associated value is.
+For map-like containers, a duplicate means any key-value pair whose key is [equivalent](#equivalence) to another key already present in the map, regardless of what the key's associated value is.

-The testing of integer and float values for duplicates transcends the data type when the value is type-compatible (i.e. both are numeric types) and convertible without loss.
-For example, the integer value `2000` and the float value `2000.0` are considered duplicates, but the string value `"2000"` is not a duplicate.
+An implementation **MUST** disregard the type and size of integers and floats when comparing them (including to each other).
+If they can be converted to one another without data loss, they are potential duplicates.
+For example, the 16-bit integer value `2000` and the 32-bit float value `2000.0` are considered duplicates, but the string value `"2000"` is not a duplicate.

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).